 How Does It Work?

 Upstart has developed its own algorithm to calculate the likelihood a borrower will default on a loan.
 The algorithm includes factors other lenders don't look at so closely, such as area of study and their grades on standardized tests.

-- Interest rates range from 4.93% to 29.99% APR depending on how you score with Upstart's creditworthiness algorithm.
+- Rates range from 4.93% APR to 29.99% APR depending on how you score with Upstart's creditworthiness algorithm.